tidepool-org/data-model/device-data/types/bolus/square.md

 This is the sub-type of `bolus` event that represents a bolus insulin dose programmed to be delivered spread evenly over a `duration` of time (typically fifteen minutes to several hours).

 We plan to migrate all Tidepool data to use `extended` as the value of this sub-type rather than `square` in order to improve the consistency of the data model.
-With `subType` containing `extended` and the `extended` field containing the value of the delivered insulin dose, this sub-type of `bolus` event will be parallel to `normal` boluses, where the `subType` is `normal` and the `normal` field contains the value of the delivered insulin dose.
+With `subType` containing `extended` and the `extended` field containing the value of the delivered insulin dose, this sub-type of `bolus` event <!-- Edit by Eden -->is parallel to `normal` boluses, where the `subType` is `normal` and the `normal` field contains the value of the delivered insulin dose.

 <!-- end editable commentary on subType -->